 - an entity connected with you.

 However, certain CGT assets cannot be active assets, even if they are used or held ready for use in the course of carrying on a business, for example, assets whose main use is to derive rent (unless the asset was rented to an affiliate or connected entity for use in their business).
-Generally a rental property will not be an active asset.
+Generally, a rental property will not be an active asset.

 An affiliate is an individual or company that, in relation to their business affairs, acts or could reasonably be expected to act:

-- in accordance with your directions or wishes, or
+- per your directions or wishes, or

 - in concert with you.